treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

 categories:
 ---

-Line length is a big deal in programming... we argue about it quite a bit.
+Line length is a big deal... programmers argue about it quite a bit.
 PEP 8, the Python style guide, recommends a [79 character maximum line length][PEP8 line length] but concedes that a line length up to 100 characters is acceptable for teams that agree to use a specific longer line length.

 So 79 characters is recommended... but isn't line length completely obsolete?
 After all, programmers are no longer restricted by [punch cards][], [teletypes][], and 80 column [terminals][].
 The laptop screen I'm typing this on can fit about 200 characters per line.